 Before we get to my conclusion, I think it’s helpful to know something about these two types of flour.

-What is the Difference between All Purpose Flour and Bread Flour?
+What is the Difference between Bread Flour and All Purpose Flour?

 They are both white flours but differ in their protein content.
 The amount of protein will determine how much gluten is formed when is combined with liquid.
 The more gluten the stronger the baked good.